flutter/website/json.md

 `dart:convert` library, which includes a straightforward JSON encoder and decoder.

-Here is an example JSON for a simple user.
+Here is an example JSON for a simple user model.

 ```json
 {